Background pattern

 • seizures

 • underactive thyroid gland.
-Symptoms include decreased levels of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, nails, or hair, and low body temperature
+Symptoms include decreased levels of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, brittle or fragile nails and hair, and low body temperature

 • liver problems (such as increased liver enzymes)

-• high blood pressure or intense increase in blood pressure
+• high blood pressure or sudden increase in blood pressure

 • low blood pressure, or decreased blood pressure when standing up

-• blood tests showing low levels of salts (including chloride), or a reduction in the number of red blood cells
+• blood tests showing low levels of salts (including chloride), or a decrease in the number of red blood cells

 • dehydration